hanschacko/worldcup/README.md

 3 points for a win <br> 1 point for a draw | Point scale factored 10x <br> Considered # of goals scored <br> and conceded,home/away, importance <br>of match, and regional strength |
 Reduced evaluation period <br>from 8 to 4 years

-# Project Goal
-The goal of this project will be to leverage various sources of team and player data in addition to historical match results to construct a 2018 FIFA World Cup prediction model and evaluate those models against the baseline of predictions from simply incorporating FIFA ranking as a measure of team strength.

 # Project Overview
 The goal of this project will be to leverage various sources of team/player data, historical international match results, historical FIFA rankings, and betting odds to construct a 2018 FIFA World Cup prediction model.
 The model will predict a win, loss, or draw match outcome for historical international matches from 1993 to 2018 divided into a training and testing set and evaluate those predictions against the baseline of predictions from simply incorporating FIFA ranking as a naïve measure of team strength (i.e. the team with a higher ranking should win).
 In addition to predicting historical international matches, the classification model will also be used to predict the outcome of the 2018 FIFA World Cup.